CFATS Risk-Based Performance Standard (RBPS) 10 — Monitoring

-Security systems and equipment that are in good working order allows the facility to notify its personnel and local first responders in a timely manner about security incidents.
+Security systems and equipment that are in good working order allow a facility to notify its personnel and local first responders in a timely manner about security incidents.
 Measures should be designed to ensure inspection, testing, maintenance and calibration of security, communications, warning systems, and other equipment, as well as any repairs, upgrades, or improvements that need to be made.

 Under RBPS 10, facilities should consider security measures to: